• Skip to primary navigation

 Adopting Jack Russell terrier puppies

-It may be surprising to know, but adopting a Jack Russell terrier puppy is possible.
-Most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
-This means that there may be many dogs and puppies out that that are looking for a new forever home.
+It may be surprising to know, but adopting a Jack Russell Terrier puppy is possible.
+Many breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
+This means that there may be many dogs and puppies out there that are looking for a new forever home.

 The main difference between a breeder and a rescue is that a rescue may not always have young puppies to choose from.
-The benefit, however, is that most are mandated to only adopt out dogs that have been microchipped and spayed/neutered.
-This means you may end up with a dog that’s already been housebroken, and doesn’t need these common medical procedures.
-You may also find a Jack Russell terrier mix that has all the traits you want from the breed, but with a little extra thrown in.
+The benefit of this may mean that you have a dog that is already house-trained, microchipped and neutered.
+You may also find a Jack Russell Terrier mix that has all the traits you want from the breed, but with a little extra thrown in.

-Finding a Jack Russell terrier rescue can be as simple as searching the internet.
-The Kennel Club also has an excellent list of Jack Russell terrier rescues on their site.
+Finding a Jack Russell Terrier rescue can be as simple as searching the internet.

 Jack Russell terrier - where do small dogs come from?